Actinomycosis

 • Tooth extractions

-• Actinomyces israelii occurs physiologically in the mouth or throat (in 50% of the excised tonsils).
-Occasionally it can also be found in the large intestine.
-Infection is therefore endogenous.
-The bacteria penetrate the deeper tissue.
-It can be assumed that this requires the help of other bacteria.
+• Actinomyces israelii is physiologically present in the mouth or pharynx (in 50% of excised tonsils).
+Occasionally, it can also be detected in the colon.
+Infection is thus endogenous.
+The bacteria penetrate into the deeper tissue.
+It can be assumed that the assistance of other bacteria is necessary for this.

-• Rough, purple, overheated, board hard, bulging, painful lumps and indurations, partly also ulcerations.
-Fistula openings can release a serous to purulent content under pressure, in which yellow granules, the Actinomycesdrusen, can be seen.
-The affected region is edematologically altered.
+• Tough, blue-red, overheated, hard as a board, bulging, painful nodules and indurations, sometimes ulcerations.
+Fistulous openings may release a serous to purulent content on pressure, in which yellow granules, the actinomyces drusen, can be seen.
+The affected region is oedematously altered.
 Spontaneous healing does not occur.
-Periostitis, osteomyelitis.
+Periostitits, ostemyelitis.

 • Reduced general condition, fever, locoregional lymphadenopathy, weight loss and night sweats.

-• Cervicofacial actinomycosis: Carious teeth or mucosal defects are the main entry point.
+• Cervicofacial actinomycosis: Carious teeth or mucosal defects act as the main portal of entry.

-• Abdominal actinomycosis: Cause is usually a previous operation (e.g. appendicitis).
-Clinically, there is an intraadominal mass, often a psoas abscess can be diagnosed as a side effect.
-A secondary skin division is possible.
+• Abdominal actinomycosis: The cause is usually a previous operation (e.g. appendicitis).
+Clinically, there is an intra-abdominal mass, and often a psoas abscess can be diagnosed as a secondary finding.
+Secondary skin involvement is possible.

-• Thoracic actinomycosis: Characteristic features are fistulas and abscesses, pleural pain and productive cough with sputum.
+• Thoracic actinomycosis: Characteristic are fistulas and abscesses, pleural pain as well as productive cough with sputum

 • Clinic.

-• Dermatopathological protection (deep biopsy, punch biopsy is not enough).
+• Dermatopathological backup (deep biopsy, punch biopsy is not sufficient).

-Non-specific granulation tissue with plasma cells or eosinophilic granulocytes, leukocyte-rich enamel necrosis.
-The acidophilic granules (drusen) are detectable in the HE staining and the Grocott method.
-Thread-like filaments appear in the periphery.
+Nonspecific granulation tissue with plasma cells or eosinophilic granulocytes, leucocyte-rich melting necrosis.
+The acidophilic granules (drusen) are detectable in HE staining and in Grocott's method.
+Filamentous filaments are seen in the periphery.

 1. Barabás J, Suba Z, Szabó G, Németh Z, Bogdán S, Huszár T. False Diagnosis Caused by Warthin Tumor of the Parotid Gland Combined with Actinomycosis.
 Journal of Craniofacial Surgery 2003;14:46-50.